XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/field.md

 # Field Map

-### My team says Ammo/Ration depleted.
-How do I fill it up?

-> Move them to helipad, heavy helipad, HQ, or nodes with box drawn on them.
-Double-tap them.
-Resupply is yellow button at the bottom right.
->
-> If you have auto-resupply on, they will be automatically supplied at the start of your turn if they stand on nodes that can resupply them.
->
-> Note that the act of resupplying in and of itself costs you only rations and ammo.
-AP will not be consumed.

-@ Visual

 ### I just had a skirmish and saw that my team isn't in proper formation.
 Can I fix it without quitting the map?

 > [*me not caring enough to paraphrase it*](https://old.reddit.com/r/girlsfrontline/comments/e8nuro/weekly_commanders_lounge_december_10_2019/fb6xvhz/)